Bosch-SW/linux-iccom/README.md

 **NOTE:** `${X}` means "contents of `X`"

 **NOTE:** input format is a sequence of commands.
 Commands are separated with semicolons.
-All whitespaces (including newlines) are ignored.
+All whitespaces and newlines are ignored between the rules/commands.
+Within rules/commands whitespaces are ignored.
 Each command must end with semicolon (including the last one).

 * `<GLOBAL_COMMANDS_LIST>`:  `${CMD};${CMD};....${CMD};`
   OPTIONAL SEMICOLON SEPARATED LIST of global commands.
 Available